traditionalism/geneva-spikestrips/README.md

 # geneva-spikestrips

-**Disclaimer!**
-This is still a heavy WIP resource, actual spiking logic has yet to be implemented.

 To edit it, open `spikestrips.sln` in Visual Studio (or an equivalent).

 To build it, run `build.cmd`.
 To run it, run the following commands to make a symbolic link in your server data directory: